The Perfect 1 to 2 Days in Saguaro National Park Itinerary

 Rincon Mountain Visitors Center

-Stop at the Rincon Mountain Visitor Center just inside the main gate of the Rincon Mountain District on the first day of your Saguaro National Park itinerary to get oriented to the park.
+Stop at the Rincon Mountain Visitor Center just inside the main gate of the Rincon Mountain District on the first day to get oriented to the park.

 Normally in the winter, there are many ranger-led programs throughout the day on topics like desert pollinators, bats, gila monsters, desert birds, astronomy, and everything you wanted to know about saguaros.